sijingzhangzsj0604/docs/docs/cloud/guides/product/personal-access-token.md

 You may want to integrate API7 Cloud API with your existing Service in several cases like:

-1. Integrate API7 Cloud with your CI/CD pipeline (to expose an API to API Gateway after it's released).
+1. Integrate API7 Cloud with your CI/CD pipeline (to expose a route to API Gateway after it's released).
-2. Change the [API](../../concepts/api.md) configuration after some events triggered
+2. Change the [route](../../concepts/route.md) configuration after some events triggered
-3. Create a new [Consumer](../../concepts/consumer.md) automatically for your users if they're allowed to access some of your services.
+3. Create a new [consumer](../../concepts/consumer.md) automatically for your users if they're allowed to access some of your services.

 :::info